hashicorp/terraform-provider-google/website/docs/r/monitoring_notification_channel.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `force_delete` - (Optional) If true, the notification channel will be deleted regardless of its use in alert policies (the policies will be updated to remove the channel).
+If false, channels that are still referenced by an existing alerting policy will fail to be deleted in a delete operation.

 <a name="nested_sensitive_labels"></a>The `sensitive_labels` block supports: